Daniel Abuhoff is a retired partner. He was a litigation partner and has been described in Chambers USA as “extremely experienced and pragmatic,” ...

 - Rank Group before the Federal Trade Commission in the antitrust aspects of its successful $980 million acquisition of UCI International, a North American automotive products business, and its subsequent $950 million acquisition of Honeywell’s automotive consumer products group.

-- Rank Group before Department of Justice, Antirust Division, in the antitrust aspects of Rank’s $338 million acquisition of Blue Ridge Paper Products, a manufacturer of specialty paper board packaging products.
+- The Rank Group in the antitrust aspects of its $338 million acquisition of Blue Ridge Paper Products, a U.S. paper producer.

-- NCI Group, a manufacturer of insulated metal panels, in in the antitrust aspects of its acquisition of Metl-Span.
+- NCI Building Systems in the antitrust aspects of its acquisition of Metl-Span, a leading insulated panel supplier.

 - Noven Pharmaceuticals in its acquisition from Novartis of the commercial rights to Minivelle, an estradiol transdermal system, in the U.S. and Canada.